kubeshop/monokle/docs/compare-sync.md

   - For `Helm Preview`, there will be two inputs, one for choosing the Chart and one for choosing the Values file.
   - For `Kustomize Preview` there will be one input for choosing the Kustomization file.

-After both columns are configured with the desired sources, the comparison will take place and you will be able to see the two sets of resources side by side (yellow color in the Overview image).
+After both columns are configured with the desired sources, the comparison will take place and you will be able to see the two sets of resources side by side (<span style="color:gold">yellow</span> color in the Overview image).

 Clicking on a resource name will open a read-only editor for a quick view of the resource content.

-The sections highlighted in light blue in the Overview image show the actions that can be done on the resources.
+The sections highlighted in <span style="color:#89CFF0">light blue</span> in the Overview image show the actions that can be done on the resources.
-In the middle blue section, each row of matching resources have the actions that can be applied to the resources.
+In the middle <span style="color:blue">blue</span> section, each row of matching resources have the actions that can be applied to the resources.
 The Diff button appears only if there are differences between the two resources.
 The bottom buttons can be used for doing batch operations on the resources that are checked.